theamaan619/Online-Shopping-Application/README.md

 # Online-Shopping-Application
  This project is a robust and user-friendly online shopping application developed using JSP (JavaServer Pages), JDBC (Java Database Connectivity), and Servlets.
 The application allows users to browse products, add items to their cart, and complete purchases seamlessly.
 It includes an admin panel for managing products, users, and orders.
+Made as a Basic project

 Features